 A free blog is often part of a community [e.g. in the case of LiveJournal] and is closely linked to the hosting site; an independent blog is not associated with a free blogging platform.

 A free blog has a big blogging community that creates free widgets, apps, themes (templates) etc, answers to queries, discusses new developments.
 Independent blogs lack this support other than the limited tools provided by the web host.

 I have a free blog.
 How do I convert it into an independent blog?

 Migration from a free-hosted blog to an independent blog / website is a win-win situation.
 While you pay a nominal amount for the conversion, all your assets remain intact including the data and site design.

 Both the major blog hosts, viz.
-Wordpress and Blogger allow you this.
+Wordpress and Blogger allow you this; others such as LiveJournal, Tumblr, Medium do not.
 In the case of Wordpress, free blog and the new URL are ‘mapped’.
 You need to pay for web hosting and mapping.
 The new site gets all the existing web tools and also extra space and more resources.
 Blogger has a simpler solution: you buy a new domain name from any host [including through Blogger itself], and migrate to the new name.
 It offers extra webmaster tools to accounts opened through it.

 In fact, this migration / transfer / mapping thing takes away all the hassle of engaging a programmer to create and maintain a blog and it gives you a blog that is a full-fledged website of your own, at a very low cost.

-We’ve excluded Livejournal, which too has a paid service that allows customisation and statistical tools, but no independent URL.
+LiveJournal too has a paid service that allows customization and statistical tools, but no independent URL.
 Typepad, another popular blog host, is fully paid.

 What are the advantages of having a blog with a stand-alone URL?